 The easiest analogy is if you and a few friends want to run a laundromat.
 Laundromats are expensive to start because you have to get the building, get all the cleaning equipment, etc. They are, however, relatively easy to operate compared to other businesses.

 So you and a handful of friends (Investors) put together some money and another friend (Sponsor) offers runs the place.
 The Sponsor gets paid a salary for running the laundromat, as any operator would, and everyone gets a share of the profits.

-They are structured like most other real estate deals – mostly as a Limited Liability Company (LLC) but sometimes as a Limited Partnership (LP).
-In the case of an LP, the Sponsor is the General Partner/Manager whereas the Investors are limited partners or passive members.
+They are structured like most other real estate deals – usually as a Limited Liability Company (LLC) but sometimes as a Limited Partnership (LP).
+In the case of an LP, the Sponsor is the General Partner/Manager whereas the Investors are limited partners or passive investors.

 This means that your organization will have Operating Agreements (LLC) or a Partnership Agreement (LP) – you will want to read this carefully because they outline how distributions are paid out, how voting rights are established, as well as any fees the Sponsor gets prior to distributions.
 Everything important will be captured in one of those documents.